ilisnn2019/MIYA-team4/README.md

 ### 💡 WHAT
 <img width="640" height="300" alt="Image" src="https://github.com/user-attachments/assets/0a1f70ad-9e9d-4e17-a0e8-2af9b3cc890c" /><br>
 MIYA is a natural language voice interface designed for Unity VR environments.
-Users interact exclusively via voice, leveraging Large Language Models (LLM) and Speech-To-Text (STT) technology to create,transform and manipulate VR objects through speech-driven commands.
+Users interact exclusively via voice, leveraging Large Language Models (LLM) and Speech-To-Text (STT) technology to create, transform and manipulate VR objects through speech-driven commands.<br>
 **Key Proposition:** MIYA proposes the full potential of a voice-only interface in immersive VR.
 You can control all scenes and manage objects without the need for keyboard, controller, or gesture input—just voice.

 ### 🎯 WHY